friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\indentation_error_2.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: '''Should raise IndentationError'''
-       2: if True:
-       3:     pass
-    -->4:       pass
+       4:       pass
                 ^^^^

     Line `4` identified above is more indented than expected.